tklengyel/xen-uefi/README.md

-This repository contains tools and instructions for installing Xen and dom0 with UEFI/SecureBoot such that all critical components of Xen and the dom0 kernel get SecureBoot verified and measured into the TPM.
+This repository contains tools and instructions for installing Xen and dom0 with UEFI/SecureBoot + Intel TXT such that all critical components of Xen and the dom0 kernel get SecureBoot verified and measured into the TPM.
+The setup described here combines a full SRTM chain with DRTM measurements at the end.

 # Table of Contents
 1. [Generating SecureBoot signing keys](#section-1)